ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 Expressions in BASIC look like mathematical formulas, and are formed from numbers, variables, operations, and functions.

-A number may contain up to nine digits with or without a decimal point, and possibly with a minus sign.
+A **number** may contain up to nine digits with or without a decimal point, and possibly with a minus sign.
 For example, the following numbers are acceptable in BASIC:

     5    2.5    123456789 .123456789 -123456

 To extend the range of numbers, a factor of a power of ten may be attached, using the letter E to stand for "times ten to the power".
 Again, the following examples are all acceptable forms for the same number in BASIC,

--12.
-345 -12345 E-3 -.
+    -12.345 -12345 E-3 -.
 12345E2 -12345000E-6 -.00012345E5

-It should be noted, however, that the E notation cannot stand alone;; 1000 may be written 10E2 or 1E3 but not E3 (which looks like a variable and is so interpreted in BASIC.)
-It should also be noted that .
-000123456789 is illegal, and must be written as, say, .
-123456789E-3..
+It should be noted, however, that the E notation cannot stand alone; 1000 may be written 10E2 or 1E3 but not E3 (which looks like a variable and is so interpreted in BASIC.)
+It should also be noted that .000123456789 is illegal, and must be written as, say, .123456789E-3.

-A variable in BASIC is denoted by any letter, or by any letter followed by a digit.
+A **variable** in BASIC is denoted by any letter, or by any letter followed by a digit.
 For instance, these are acceptable variable names:

-A    X    N5    X0    K9    01
+    A    X    N5    X0    K9    O1

-The difference between 0 and 0, and between I and 1 should be observed.
-Thus, 10 is acceptable while any of 10, 1,0, and 10 are not (the last one is the number ten.)
+The difference between O and 0, and between I and 1 should be observed.
+Thus, I0 is acceptable while any of 1O, 1, 0, and 10 are not (the last one is the number ten.)

 A variable in BASIC stands for a number, usually one that is not known to tke